j19sch/j19sch.github.io/my-lists/reading-list/index.md

 - Tegen verkiezingen - David van Reybrouck
 - Kitchen Confidential, Adventures in the Culinary Underbelly - Anthony Bourdain
 - Agile Conversations, Transform Your Conversations, Transform Your Culture - Douglas Squirrel and Jeffrey Fredrick
+- The Freedom the be Free - Hannah Arendt

 ### 2020